CharOConnell/lettuce-cook/README.md

 Checking using Validator:
 - HTML validity was checked using the online validator [here](validator.w3.org)
+- Errors were thrown when the Flask references were used within the HTML
 - CSS was checked uing the online validator [here](http://www.css-validator.org/)

 Screen sizes: